wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.3.2 =
+* Fix: Fixed some stray PHP notices which were inadvertently introduced in a recent update
+* Tweak: Added an option to not load the icon font included in the plugin

 = 2.3.1 =
 * New: Added a shortcode option to allow you to offset the number of posts to be shown.
 Eg: offset=2
 * New: Added an email link to the sharing icons